 - Begin marital counseling (if relevant).

 - Set up your wedding registry.
-Again, we really like Zola for their universal registry.

 - Have a meeting with your wedding day support crew and make sure they know what is expected of them on the day-of (those spreadsheets and Google docs you created earlier should be helpful for this.)